Psalm 78 – Learning from God’s Faithfulness to His Rebellious People

 i.
 Matthew 13:58 says of the ministry of Jesus in Nazareth, Now He did not do many mighty works there because of their unbelief.
 As long as God chooses to work in concert with human agency, developing our ability to partner with Him, our unbelief can and may hinder the work of God.

 ii.
 It’s possible that limited the Holy One of Israel isn’t the best translation of the Hebrew.
-“The rare verb in 41b probably means hurt or provoked (lxx and most moderns) rather than av’s ‘limited’, appropriate though the latter might seem.”
+“The rare verb in 41b probably means hurt or provoked (Septuagint and most moderns) rather than King James Version’s ‘limited’, appropriate though the latter might seem.”
 (Kidner)

 c.
 They did not remember His power, the day when He redeemed them from the enemy: Asaph had in mind the great power God showed in setting Israel free from their 400 years of slavery in Egypt.
 The exodus redemption is often presented in the Hebrew Scriptures as a demonstration of the power of God.